 Sometimes we’re sipping our water bottle on the go, other times we prefer a nice glass of ice water at home.
 Plus, don’t forget that other beverages like coffee and tea count towards your daily fluid intake.
 Enter Ulla.
 The tracker that you can place on any bottle, cup or to-go mug so that you get credit for every single sip.
 The tracker knows when you take a drink, and begins to blink after your cup of choice sits stagnant for 40 minutes, reminding you to take a sip.
-If you struggle to make drinking water throughout the day a habit, and are easily sucked into work, meetings and errands, this tracker will help encourage you to hydrate regularly (without having to think about it).
+If you struggle to make drinking water throughout the day a habit, and are easily sucked into work, zoom meetings and errands, this tracker will help encourage you to hydrate regularly (without having to think about it).

 This isn’t your standard bottle of water.
 It glows to remind you to take a drink!
 A sensor inside the bottle measures how much water you're drinking and sends that data to a companion app that will suggest ways to improve your water drinking habits over time.
 The BPA-free and food safe bottle even syncs with your phone to help you find it if you've misplaced it.